What to Expect

 If you are presented with and approve an estimate for additional services, you will be asked for a 100% deposit on the estimated amount.
 In many cases, we do not use the entire deposit, and a refund will be given to you when your pet leaves our facility.
 If circumstances change and the estimate is expected to be exceeded substantially, we will contact you for approval.

 Before your appointment…

 If you are coming into the Center for Bird and Exotic Animal Medicine for the first time, please try to arrive a few minutes early to fill out forms.
-To save time, you can download and fill out the combined registration form on the home page ahead of time.
+To save time, you can fill out the relevant Husbandry and New Patient registration form on the home page ahead of time

 If your pet has seen at a different facility, please ask the veterinarian for a copy of your pet’s record, or better yet, have them faxed ahead of your appointment to (425) 486-9002.
 Be aware that according to state law, veterinary hospitals have up to 10 business days in which to transfer records.
 Please request your records to be transferred as soon as you make your appointment with us.
 Our receptionists are also happy to call to request the records transfer; however, many facilities will require you to call personally to confirm.